ckamerin/recommender_system/README.md

 Current issues remain in obtaining real data so we will explore artificial creation of data, data augmentation, and bootstrapping while collecting real data.

-# 1. Problem Definition
+1. Problem Definition

 How useful a recommendation can we get?

-# 2. Data
+2. Data

 The data is obtained from various online sources but is for the most part in this stage synthetic data created just to test useability of the code.

-# 3. Evaluation
+3. Evaluation

 TBD

-# 4. Features
+4. Features

 TBD Currently used features available in the datasets in the data_in_use folders.

-# Files

-Will be updated later will full list and file function